Omentir

 High-converting copy relies on three strict foundational laws of sales physics:

-- The Law of Peer-to-Peer Authority: Never write like a salesperson begging for a demo.
-Frame your tone as a industry peer noting a shared operational pattern.
+• The law of peer-to-peer authority: Never write like a salesperson begging for a demo.
+Frame your tone as an industry peer noting a shared operational pattern.
 You are not trying to sell a product; you are validating a common business challenge.

 The Three-Sentence Rule